1.Purpose

 4.1Foundational UNC System Policy Statement

-It is misconduct, subject to disciplinary action, for a University employee, incident to any instructional, research, administrative or other University employment responsibility or authority, to evaluate or supervise any enrolled student of the institution with whom they have an amorous relationship or to whom they are related by blood, law, or marriage.
+It is misconduct, subject to disciplinary action, for a University employee, incident to any instructional, research, administrative or other University employment responsibility or authority, to evaluate or supervise any enrolled student of the institution with whom they have or had a romantic relationship or to whom they are related as defined in this policy.
+It is misconduct, subject to disciplinary action, for a University employee to engage in sexual activity with any enrolled student of the institution, other than a spouse, who is a minor below the age of 18 years.

 4.2Standards of Conduct

-4.2.1Initiation of a New Amorous Relationship
+4.2.1Initiation of a New Romantic Relationship

 4.2.4Change in Status